run-x/opta/config/registry/aws/modules/aws-s3.md

 Opta will also catch any changes to the files on the next `opta apply` and will push updates as needed.
 Opta supports extensive MIME parsing, so it also makes sure to set the content type correctly.

+### Cloudfront
+This module can be [linked to Opta's cloudfront module](/reference/aws/service_modules/cloudfront-distribution/) in order to serve static files.

 ### Linking